ndronos/c-nomorph/Adamson-2011/README.md

 JavaScript in anger is a brutally efficient language.
 Used primarily in the context of a browser, it is often used to slash out quick-and-dirty onClick() implementations.
+Despite being burdened with the confusing "Java" name, no class declarations, package and visibility statements, ot other niceties are required;

 (Adamson, 2011)